revo-ai/PascalGos.github.io/fluent_ui/README.md

     git: https://github.com/bdlukaa/fluent_ui.git
 ```

 Note that this version is not stable.
-You can see the example app deplyed using the github version [here](https://bdlukaa.github.io/fluent_ui/#/)
+You can see the optimizer app deplyed using the github version [here](https://bdlukaa.github.io/fluent_ui/#/)

 2. You can use the [pub version](https://pub.dev/packages/fluent_ui/install):